 As such, it’s a boot that is suitable for four-season use, with a rear heel welt to take a semi-automatic C2 crampon.
 And despite the use of lightweight materials, it’s still durable enough for rock, snow and ice.
 Those Cordura panels proved plenty tough enough on test, while an all-around rand also gives added protection.

 All in all, the Makra Combi is a capable rock-hopper with the added ability to handle snow and ice, since the midsole is stiff enough to provide a stable platform on frozen terrain.
-Although they’re most at home when scrambling, the accommodating fit and hard-wearing construction means they are decent all-rounders for winter hillwalking too.
 Just wear your chunkiest mountaineering socks to ward off the cold, and perhaps consider adding an aftermarket insole if you like extra cushioning and arch support underfoot (see: Hiking insoles: what they are and why you need them).

 Well-cushioned, luxuriously padded and breathable, this four-season hiking boot works well for year-round use, including winter conditions as long as you don’t stray into the steepest or most technical terrain